killahdz/CnnFromScratch/README.md

-CNN from Scratch
+**CNN from Scratch**
 Overview
-This project is a C# implementation of a Convolutional Neural Network (CNN) built from the ground up for educational purposes.
+This project is a C# implementation of a Convolutional Neural Network (CNN) built from the ground up for my own educational purposes.
 It aims to help developers and learners understand the inner workings of CNNs by providing a clear, modular, and extensible codebase.
 The project includes a complete training pipeline for the CIFAR-10 dataset, supporting both simple and VGG11-inspired architectures, with options for SGD and Adam optimizers.
 The implementation covers key components of a CNN, including convolutional layers, batch normalization, ReLU activation, max pooling, dropout, and dense layers, along with training and evaluation logic.
 It is designed to be readable and well-documented, making it a valuable resource for those studying deep learning concepts.
 Features